Abhik-Nayak/Expense_tracker/README.md

 This **MERN Stack Expense Tracker App** is a full-fledged application that allows users to track their expenses.
 With **authentication** using **JWT**, users can **add, view, update,** and **delete** their expenses.
 The **React frontend** provides a smooth user interface while the **Express backend** handles the logic and data management securely.

 If you encounter any issues, feel free to create an issue or contribute!

----

-Let me know if you need further customizations or adjustments!